Zweihorn/macports-test/README.md

 > Copyright (c) 2014-2016 Vladimir Kondratiev <wulf@cicgroup.ru>

-Currently, libinotify-kqueue was not available as a MacPorts port and I am making an experimental *libinotify-kqueue port* available.
+Currently, libinotify-kqueue is not a MacPorts port and I am making an experimental *libinotify-kqueue port* available.

-By the command *port install libinotify-kqueue* my test version of a libinotify-kqueue 20170711 port installs successfuly on the a.m. environment.
+My test version of a libinotify-kqueue 20170711 port was installed successfuly on the a.m. environment by the *port install libinotify-kqueue* command.

 ### mxml
 The tiny XML library [Mini-XML (mxml)](https://github.com/michaelrsweet/mxml) by Michael R Sweet seems to be quite useful and is a required library for the version 25.0 of the [forked-daapd media server](https://ejurgensen.github.io/forked-daapd/) for macOS (using MacPorts).